runtimeverification/kontrol/src/kontrol/kdist/foundry.md

       [priority(35)]
 ```

-The `#halt` production is used to examine the end of each call in KEVM.
+The `#halt` production is used to examine the end of each call in Kontrol.
 If the call depth of the current call is lower than the call depth of the `expectRevert` cheat code and the `<statusCode>` is not `EVMC_SUCCESS`, the `#checkRevertReason` will be used to compare the output of the call with the expect reason provided.

 ```k